 For more information about EA, visit maine.gov/dhhs/ofi/programs-services/tanf or call 1-855-797-4357.

 If you are denied Emergency Assistance, then you may appeal the decision.
 If you want representation you may contact Pine Tree Legal.
-See Legal Services, page 25.

 Alternative Aid Assistance